non-fungible token (NFT) A timeline and history of blockchain technology

 Other Hyperledger tools and projects

-Hyperledger Fabric and Sawtooth are not the only two projects Hyperledger has.
-Hyperledger offers multiple projects and tools currently active or under incubation, meaning they require certain exit criteria before being declared active and production-ready.
-Some of these projects include:
+Hyperledger Fabric and Besu are not the only two projects Hyperledger has.
+Hyperledger offers multiple projects and tools currently active or under incubation -- meaning they require certain exit criteria before being declared active and production-ready.
+Some of these projects include the following:

 • Hyperledger Bevel.
-An accelerator for distributed ledger technology (DLT) deployment.
-Bevel enables DLT set-up, deployment and integration with new organizations.
+An accelerator for distributed ledger technology deployment, Bevel enables DLT set-up, deployment and integration with new organizations.

 • Hyperledger Cacti.
-An interoperability framework for connecting and running transactions across multiple heterogeneous ledgers.
+An interoperability and plugin-based framework for connecting and running transactions across multiple different types of ledgers.

 • Hyperledger Caliper.
-A blockchain benchmark tool.
-Caliper is used to evaluate the performance of blockchain implementations.
-However, it doesn't come with predefined standards because blockchain implementations may all require different sets of standards.
+This blockchain benchmark tool is used to evaluate the performance of blockchain implementations.
+However, it doesn't come with predefined standards because blockchain implementations might all require different sets of standards.

 History and mission of Hyperledger

-The Linux Foundation announced the creation of the Hyperledger Project in 2015, one year prior to its release.
-Brian Behlendorf was appointed the position of executive director.
-Behlendorf stated that the Hyperledger project would never build its own cryptocurrency.
+The Linux Foundation announced the creation of the Hyperledger Project in 2015, one year before its release.
+Brian Behlendorf, who was appointed executive director in 2016, stated that the Hyperledger project would never build its own cryptocurrency.

-In 2016, the project also started to accept proposals for incubation of codebases and other core element technologies.
+That same year, the project also started to accept proposals for the incubation of codebases and other core element technologies.
 Two of the initial blockchain framework codebases accepted were Hyperledger Fabric and libconsensus.
 Later, Intel's distributed ledger, Sawtooth, was incubated.

 In 2018, the production-ready Sawtooth 1.0 was added.
 In 2019, a long-term-support version of Hyperledger Fabric was announced.

 In October 2021, Behlendorf passed the executive director position to Daniela Barbosa.
-That same month, Hyperledger was rebranded to The Hyperledger Foundation to draw a "clearer line between Hyperledger as an organization and individual Hyperledger projects," according to a blog post from the organization announcing the change.
+That same month, Hyperledger was rebranded to the Hyperledger Foundation to draw a "clearer line between Hyperledger as an organization and individual Hyperledger projects," according to the organization's blog post announcing the change.

 Dig Deeper on Digital transformation